 What is your favourite image you have shot recently?

 The shoot with Sonia Rolland, Miss France 2000, as a Voodoo Queen for Divas Magazine.
 It is a studio shoot and the mood is very mystical.
 I chose very simple lighting, setting up two lights and a grey background. the composition of her in the middle of the frame and the gin dancing around her can make her look like Shiva.
 While creating that image, I wanted to portray in a modern way the essence of some African ritual, as well as, the reappropriation of our culture and beliefs. showing it in a very subtle way in a fashion shoot with a woman like Sonia Rolland, who is a high -profile biracial (Black/white), is something I’m very proud of visually and symbolically.

-What do you think of the photography industry in Africa now and where do you see it 5 years from now?
+What do you think of the photography industry in Africa now and where do you see it 5 years?